1.11.2013

 2 teaspoons dill

-2 (8oz) crescent roll packages (or 1 large & flaky crescent roll package)
+2 (8oz) crescent roll packages (or 1 large & flaky crescent roll package **DO NOT get the "buttery" flavor crescent roll.
+I tried it once, and it was not good.**)

 Directions: